John-Abbott-College/SN1-Notes/Notes/01_Expressions_Literals_Strings.md

 What if we would like to extract all the names from this string?

-Luckily, there is a python "function" called `split() `which breaks a given string into a `list` of substrings using a specific separator:
+Luckily, there is a python "function" called `split() `which breaks a given string into a `list` of substrings using a specific separator character.
+In this case, we would need to divide up the string into 4 new substrings and using the `#` as the seperator.

 ```python
 print(names.split('#'))